Yash-sudo-web/redis-implementation-golang/README.md

    # Start all services
    docker-compose up
 ## Usage
+### Connection Details
+When using the custom client, specify the hostnames and ports as redis-master:6379 for the master, redis-slave-1:6379 for slave 1, and redis-slave-2:6379 for slave 2.
+These settings can be adjusted in the docker-compose file if needed.
+However, when using Redis's official CLI, specifying these hostnames is not required and only ports would be required to establish the connection.

 ### Command Line Arguments
 - --port: Server port (default: 6379)
 - --dir: Directory for RDB file storage